 From Messenger of Beauty: The Life and Visionary Art of Nicholas Roerich by Jacqueline Dector:

 A woman in a cloak ornately embroidered with flora and fauna sits upon a cushion on a semicircular throne made of stone.
 The throne is supported by rocks, at the base of which flows the river of life.
 The woman’s hands are brought together in front of her chest in a stylized gesture of prayer.
 A veil conceals her eyes, signifying that certain mysteries of the universe are not yet known to man.
 An aureole circles her head, another her body.
 The colors make it appear that light is radiating from within her: the area within the aureoles is a pale, ethereal blue; the aureoles are surrounded by rings of light purple and then dark blue.
-The sky is dotted with tiny golden bodhisattvas that seem to twinkle like start.
+The sky is dotted with tiny golden bodhisattvas that seem to twinkle like stars.
 Two small female figures kneel in the background on either side of her.
 One is dressed in nun’s habit and holds a book, presumably the Bible.
 The other is clothed in Eastern garb and holds a chest similar to the one containing the divine fire in such works as Burning of Darkness.
 These symbols of Western and Eastern spirituality underscore the unifying power of the Mother of the World.

 Having herself pursued both Western and Eastern spiritual paths, I believe Marianne very much appreciated the unification of Western and Eastern spirituality in this Roerich painting.
 That may well be one of the reasons that Marianne was drawn to Roerich’s paintings in general, as she wanted to embody the unity of all spiritual teachings in her clay sculpture.